a11yproject/a11yproject.com/src/posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 - People who want to reduce eye strain,
 - and/or who have difficulty sleeping.

-An example of a situation where Night Mode could be useful is writing late at night.
+An example of a situation where Night Mode could be useful is checking your email while walking home at night.

 #### What it affects